-Pigment prints on archival cotton paper, 16x20in each
+Pigment prints on archival cotton rag, 16x20in each

-Part of an ongoing interest in social issues, current affairs, signs and scanning technology.
+Part of an ongoing interest in social issues, current affairs, signs and digital technology.